 Watching for recurrence

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Over time, myeloma recurs and arises because small areas of this cancer may remain undetected and resistant to treatment in the body.
 In turn, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
-For myeloma, this typically includes blood tests, periodic radiologic testing, and bone marrow evaluation every 1 to 3 months.
-Treatment usually continues in myeloma, so this is usually integrated with ongoing surveillance.
+Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 Managing long-term and late side effects